nymoti/BookList/README.md

 # Book List App

-An app which can store/delete a list of book in localstorage- built in ES5-ES6
+An app which can store/delete a list of books in localstorage- built in ES5-ES6